 Question 49: Do you agree with removing the minimum 25% First Homes requirement?
 YES

 Question 50: Do you have any other comments on retaining the option to deliver First Homes, including through exception sites?
 This is not a planning policy matter other than permissions for different types of housing provision should be based on an assessment of housing requirements.
 Any decisions as to subsidy need to be set within this context.
 Question 51: Do you agree with introducing a policy to promote developments that have a mix of tenures and types?
 YES.
 This is critical to ensure appropriate development and applies equally to all sites, irrespective of whether brownfield, greenfield or ‘grey’.
+The local plan should allocate a range of sites of different sizes and in a range of locations. needs to be done across new development as a whole by bringing forward a mix of different types of sites in a range of locations.
+However small sites will struggle to meet the full range of housing requirements A size threshold for onsite provision may be appropriate.
+Very large sites (say 500 units and over) should be required to provide a mix of different types of housing.
+This will need to be supported by provision of adequate local facilities (including schools and health care) and transport links to ensure quality of life for local residents who are not car dependent

 Question 52: What would be the most appropriate way to promote high percentage Social Rent/affordable housing developments?
 Planning policies reflecting the assessment of housing requirements should be supported by the necessary public funding where necessary.